VisionXLab/avi-math/README.md

   <img src="images/bench2.png" width=100%>
 </p>

-Please refer to the code in the evaluation to infer and evaluate the score.
+Please download the [dataset](https://huggingface.co/datasets/erenzhou/AVI-Math) first and then refer to the code in the evaluation to infer and evaluate the score.

 ---